 Under this method, the value of an asset can never reach zero.

-Calculating the depreciation through double declining depreciation method
+Calculating the depreciation through the double declining depreciation method

 The book value of the asset = $200000